keptn/keptn.github.io/content/docs/develop/continuous_delivery/expose_services/index.md

 * If you have not installed Istio during the [Keptn installation](../../operate/install/#3-install-ingress-controller-and-apply-an-ingress-object), please refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.

-## Create Istio gateway
+## Create Istio Gateway

 * To create an Istio `Gateway`, please follow the offical Istio documentation on [Configuring Ingress using an Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
-An example of a gateway manifest is given below:
+Use the below `gateway.yaml` manifest to create a Istio gateway with the name `public-gateway` in the `istio-system` namespace:

 ```yaml
 ---